DrPaulBrewer/gridvoting/README.md

 sequential voting simulations (with ZI or MI random challengers) that take place on a 2D grid of feasible outcomes.

 In our paper, we used the simulations to show that adding intelligence to the agenda of a collection of voting bots does not necessarily improve the fairness or reasonableness of outcomes.
+We're not claiming adding intelligence is always bad, since one cannot deduce such generalities from a few simulations.
+But in some well-known scenarios, the simulations demonstrate cases where adding intelligence to the voting agenda can lead to unexpected outcomes.

 ## License